14 Data transformation

 penguins$mass_kg <- penguins$body_mass_g / 1000

-Note the difference: the base R version modifies the data frame in place (or rather, modifies the binding).
-The dplyr version returns a new data frame and leaves the original untouched.
+The base R version modifies the binding; the dplyr version returns a new data frame and leaves the original untouched.
+This distinction matters more as pipelines grow longer.

 summarise() plus group_by() maps to aggregate():